CAP - Career Advancement Partnership - Jasper Campus

 CAP - Career Advancement Partnership

 Vincennes University Jasper is proud to partner with local manufacturing companies in this major workforce development initiative – the Career Advancement Partnership (CAP).
 The partnership enhances the associate degree program in technical maintenance by providing students a paid internship while enrolled at VUJ full-time.
 Graduates of this program are in high demand locally and across Indiana.
-The Career Advancement Partnership (CAP) program includes a two-year degree in General Technology that combines cutting-edge curriculum, paid work experience, along with learning technical skills which are highly sought by leading manufacturing partners.
+The Career Advancement Partnership (CAP) program includes a two-year degree in Electronics Technology that combines cutting-edge curriculum, paid work experience, along with learning technical skills which are highly sought by leading manufacturing partners.

 To prepare the skilled technicians needed to program and maintain advanced technologies being adopted to stay competitive in the global economy.